tabrizgulmammadov/rss-aggregator/README.md

 #### `models`
 Contains model classes for structuring responses returned to the client.

+#### `platform/database`
+- `connection.go`: Initialization connection to the database and run migrations.
+- `migrations.go`: Contains code for running migrations on db.

 #### `service`
 - `rss_service.go`: Contains core business logic for RSS feed management.